Critical Risk →

 Scan your local Claude MCP config files and import registered servers into Clevername.
 HTTP/SSE servers become proxied MCP connections — once imported you can delete them from Claude's config and route all tool calls through clevername.net instead.
 Stdio servers have their API keys/tokens extract...

 AI agents may call sync_from_claude_config to permanently remove or destroy resources in Clevername.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call sync_from_claude_config in a loop, permanently destroying resources in Clevername.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.